carp-cobain/fauxstodian/README.md

 # fauxstodian
-A fake solana custodian (grpc service) with vault program.
+A fake DART custodian service with vault solana program.

 ## Status

-Incomplete.
-Work in progress.
+Incomplete - this is a work in progress.